sdclibbery/limut/README.md

 Please report problems / bugs / browser issues etc as github issues at https://github.com/sdclibbery/limut/issues

+# Electron app

+Limut can be run as a website, or packaged into a desktop web app.
+With npm installed, run `npm install` to install electron, and then `npm start` to run the electron app.
+There are no prepackaged versions available at present.

 # Code Editor

 Limut uses the CodeMirror editor by default (https://codemirror.net).
 This provides syntax coloring.
 However, on some devices (eg mobile) a better experience may result from using a basic textarea editor; this can be enabled by using the `?textarea` url parameter.